amills93/No-Phishing-Zone/Milestone_3/finalreport.md

 ## Project Goals
 *	Assist in vetting links as legitimate or as suspected to be malicious
 *	Very that the sender of the email is not spoofing an address
-*	Increase the overall safe browsing habits of a user, without having the ability to walk them through a cybersecurity training course
+*	Increase the overall safe email browsing habits of a user, without having the ability to walk them through a cybersecurity training course

 ## Project Methodology
 (specific methodology followed in the project, reuse from milestone 1/2, update if scope changed)